-Nothing beats the thrill of sneaking around an abandoned amusement park, or exploring the dilapidated charm of an abandoned hotel with some mates.
-Here at Hostelworld we love urbexing, but nothing too creepy – no haunted mental asylums or cursed dolly islands thanks very much!
-Read on for our list of the best abandoned places around the world that are just the right amount of scary…
+What is urbexing?
+It’s a kind of photography that involves sneaking around an abandoned amusement park or exploring the dilapidated charm of an abandoned hotel with some mates to get cool and eerie photographs.
+If that sounds like your kind of thing, here is a list of the best abandoned places around the world for urbexing that are just the right amount of scary…

 This abandoned theme park in Vietnam is one of the coolest places you’ll ever visit.
 Climb inside the crumpling dragon, crawl up the twisting, now waterless slides, and navigate your way through the woods to find the swampy swimming pools.
 This magnificent water-wonderland was never completed due to financial issues, but it’s reached cult status amongst urbexers in Southeast Asia.
 A word of warning though: although the local government recently removed the resident alligators, it’s probably still a good idea to be alert and stay out of the water.